-Soil organic matter (SOM) supports soil health because of the beneficial chemical, physical and biological properties it imparts.
-SOM increases a soil's ability to hold nutrients by directly increasing cation exchange capacity.
-SOM also benefits the physical properties of soil by building soil structure and increasing water holding capacity.
+Soil organic matter (SOM) is critical for soil health because of the beneficial chemical, physical and biological properties it imparts.
+SOM increases soil nutrient availability, being a source of nutrients itself as well as by increasing cation exchange capacity.
+SOM also benefits the physical properties of soil by contributing to soil structure and increasing water holding capacity.
 Finally, SOM supports soil biology as a substrate for the growth of soil microbial communities.
 In turn, these soil microbes mineralize SOM into plant-available nutrients, develop symbiotic mycorrhizal relationships between soil fungi and plant roots, and produce sticky substances responsible for binding soil aggregates.

 SOM supplies nutrients through the process of mineralization, which is the microbial decomposition of organic compounds into carbon dioxide and their mineral constituents.
-Soil microbes are most active in warm soils (over 70°F) that are moist, but well aerated, with a pH between 6 and 7 (also ideal conditions for most vegetable crops).
+Soil microbes are most active in warm soils (over 70°F) that are moist, well-aerated, and have a pH between 6 and 7 (also ideal conditions for most vegetable crops).
 Mineralization of nutrients will proceed rapidly under these conditions, provided there is an adequate supply of SOM and an abundant soil microbial community.

-SOM has a large influence on water holding capacity directly by its ability to absorb large amounts of water.
-It also indirectly boosts water holding capacity by improving soil structure, which creates more pore space for storage of water as well as larger pores for holding air.
+SOM directly influences water holding capacity through its capacity to absorb large amounts of water.
+It also indirectly boosts water holding capacity by improving soil structure, creating more pore space for water storage and larger pores for air.
 Soil structure is enhanced by SOM because, as it decomposes, sticky compounds like gums, carbohydrates, and resins are produced by microorganisms.
-These gums cement soil particles together into secondary aggregates.
-The cation exchange capacity of soils is controlled by both clay and SOM content, with both types of particles supplying negatively charged sites that hold cations.
-In most New England soils, the humus portion of SOM accounts for the vast majority of the cation exchange capacity because soils are typically low in clay content.
+These gums bind soil particles together into secondary aggregates.
+This in turn bolsters cation exchange capacity, which is influenced by both clay and SOM content (both supply negatively charged sites that hold cations).
+In most New England soils, the stable humus portion of SOM accounts for the vast majority of the cation exchange capacity, as these soils are typically low in clay content.
 See also Cation Exchange Capacity and Base Saturation.